lFirsl/foveated-animations-project/docs/index.md

 ## Dynamic Foveation Method
 The Dynamic Foveation Method works as follows:
 1. Everything within the foveal area is animated as normal.
-2. Everything outside the foveal area has its AUF changes based on this formula:
+2. Everything outside the foveal area has its AUF changed based on this formula:

 $$
 R_i = \frac{R_t}{\max(1, \alpha \cdot \|p - p_0\|^2 - a_f)}